kmkingsbury/raspberrypi-weather-station/README.md

 # Components
 - Leverages gitlab and pipelines to do tasks
-- Database is Postgresql and the pgadmin interface to get GUI representation.
+- Started with Database is Postgresql and the pgadmin interface to get GUI representation.
+- Moved to TSDB (Time Series Database) for better trending, anomaly detection, etc.

 # License and Authors